parrotassassin15/eCPPT/Buffer-Overflow-Prep/Lab-Machine/Lab-Notes.md

 s.close()
 ```

-#### if we take a look at immunity we now see that the EIP is different
+#### If we take a look at immunity we now see that the EIP is different

 <img src="/images/immunity-offset.png">